Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Proposed method: tree-planting

 \subsection{Supervision of attention weights}

+A self-attention mechanism of unidirectional Transformer LMs computes a representation for predicting the next token through a weighted sum of each token in the context.
+Specifically, when predicting the $i+1$-th token, the attention weights from the $i$-th token to the $j$-th token is computed as follows:

+where $\mathbf{Q}_i$ and $\mathbf{K}_j$ represent the query vector of the $i$-th token and the key vector of the $j$-th token, respectively, and $d_K$ denotes the dimension of the key vector.
+As Equation~\ref{eq:attn} shows, the computation for the $i+1$-th token prediction does not depend on any computation for the $1, \cdots, i$-th token predictions, which enables parallel computation.

-In producing the supervision of attention weights, we extend the notion of \textit{syntactic distance}~\citep{DBLP:conf/iclr/ShenLHC18,DBLP:conf/iclr/ShenTSC19,du2020Exploiting}, a 1D sequence of the number of edges on syntactic structures between two \textit{consecutive} words, to a 2D matrix between \textit{all pairs} of words:
+In producing the supervision of attention weights, we extend the notion of \textit{syntactic distance array}~\citep{DBLP:conf/iclr/ShenLHC18,DBLP:conf/iclr/ShenTSC19,du2020Exploiting}, a 1D array of the number of edges on syntactic structures between two \textit{consecutive} words, to a 2D matrix between \textit{all pairs} of words:

 where $w_i$ and $w_j$ represent the $i$-th and $j$-th words, respectively, and $\edge$ is the function that maps a pair of words to the number of edges on syntactic structures between them.
-This notion of \textit{syntactic distance matrix} is theory-neutral: applied to any kind of syntactic structure, as long as the number of edges can be counted on it.\footnote{When applied to dependency structures, we ignore the direction of syntactic dependency.}
+This notion of \textit{syntactic distance matrix} could be applied to any kind of syntactic structure, as long as the number of edges can be counted on it.\footnote{Note importantly that compatibility with the syntactic distance matrix varies across types of syntactic structures because some kind of information would be lost during the conversion from syntactic structures to the matrix.
+For example, when applied to dependency structures, the information on the direction of syntactic dependency will be lost.}

 Then, the syntactic distance matrix $\mathbf{D}$ is converted to the supervision of attention weights $\mathbf{S}$ as follows: